Yale-BIM/f21-assignments/assignment-2/README.md

 - **III-3.** Finally, implement the `publish_observation()` function in the detect_visual_target.py node.
-This function receives a `tuple (x,y)` corresponding to the location of the biggest keypoint found by the blob detection algorithm.
+This function receives a `tuple (x,y)` corresponding to the location of the biggest keypoint found by the blob detection algorithm (here, only one).
 The function should publish this coordinate as an Observation message through the "/observation" topic (self.obs_pub variable).

     Before publishing the Observation message, make sure to set its